-- 4.6 The changes to the list of specified investments proposed for 2011/12 are: - Addition of Nat West and Standard Chartered to the list of UK banks available to invest with - UK Treasury Bills issued by the Debt Management Office - Deposits with non UK banks - 4.7 The Council's treasury management advisers have recommended the addition of UK banks Standard Chartered and Nat West following an improvement in the ratings of the former and the confirmation of the long term future of the latter within the RBS Group.
+- UK Treasury Bills issued by the Debt Management Office - 4.7 The Council's treasury management advisers have recommended the addition of UK banks Standard Chartered and Nat West following an improvement in the ratings of the former and the confirmation of the long term future of the latter within the RBS Group.
 UK Treasury Bills are issued by HM Treasury's Debt Management Office and so are guaranteed by the UK government.
 They are proposed for inclusion as they offer a better rate of return than the DMADF, albeit with less flexibility on term, with the same level of security. - 4.8 In order to provide a wider range of creditworthy counterparties for the Council to invest with, it is proposed to add a limited range of non-UK banks to the Council's lending list.
 The banks it is proposed to add are all based in AAA rated European countries and have minimum long term credit ratings of A+ and in fact many are more highly rated than the UK banks already on the list. - 4.9 The UK Bank Rate has been maintained at 0.5% since March 2009, and is anticipated to remain at low levels throughout 2011/12.
-Short-term money market rates are likely to remain at very low levels for an extended period which will have a significant impact on investment income. - 4.10 To protect against a lower for longer prolonged period of low interest rates and to provide certainty of income, 2-year deposits and longer-term secure investments may be considered within the limits proposed for Non-Specified Investments (see Annex 4).
+Short-term money market rates are likely to remain at very low levels for an extended period which will have a significant impact on investment income. - 4.10 To protect against a prolonged period of low interest rates and to provide certainty of income, 2-year deposits and longer-term secure investments may be considered within the limits proposed for Non-Specified Investments (see Annex 4).
 If longer-term investments are considered they would include: - Term Deposits with counterparties rated at least A+ (or equivalent) - Supranational Bonds (bonds issued by multilateral development banks): Even at the lower yields likely to be in force, the return on these bonds will provide certainty of income against an outlook of low official interest rates. - 4.11 The Council has placed an upper limit for principal sums invested for over 364 days, as required by the Prudential Code.
 This limit is to contain exposure to the possibility of loss that may arise as a result of the Council having to seek early repayment of the sums invested.